sampsyo/fdpo/fdpo/prompts/overview.md

 supports binary (`d`), decimal (`d`), and hexadecimal (`x`) literals.
 So, for example, `32x1B` is the 32-bit value 27.

 The language does not have infix operators like `+`.
-The only thing you can do in expressions is call functions, like `add[4]`.
-Functions like this are parameterized by the bit widths they operate on, written in square brackets.
+It does not have subscripting notation like `x[5]`.
+The only thing you can do in expressions is call functions, like `add[4](x, y)` or `slice[16, 1, 2](y)`.
+Functions like this are parameterized by integer values that control the bit widths and indices they operate on, the bit widths they operate on, written in square brackets.
 Here is the complete list of functions available:

 {{lib_help}}